cloud-gov/cg-site/content/ops/security-ir.md

     - For High-severity incidents, the team should take action immediately, even if this causes disruption.
 A notification about the disruption should be sent out as soon as possible, but the team needs no permission to take action at this level.

-    - For Medium-severity incidents, the team should notify [FIXME: who? inf lead? cgov lead?] of the planned action, and help [this person] assess the relative risk of disruption vs security.
+    - For Medium-severity incidents, the team should notify the cloud.gov leads (Diego & Bret) of the planned action, and help them assess the relative risk of disruption vs security.
 The team should reach a collaborative decision on action, with a bias towards disruption.
-If [FIXME: person] can't be reached within 1 hour, the team may take action without them.
+If they can't be reached within 1 hour, the team may take action without them.

-    - For Low-severity issues, the team should notify [FIXME] as above, and not take action until a mutually-agreed-on course of action has been determined.
+    - For Low-severity issues, the team should notify as above, and not take action until a mutually-agreed-on course of action has been determined.

 - Remediation can sometimes take a long time.
 If the issue progresses for more than 3 hours without being resolved, the IC should plan for a long remediation.
 This means: